ibm-cloud-docs/vpc/par-about.md

 ### Securing your workloads in VPC
 {: #secure-workloads-vpc}

 To secure workloads in a VPC, you can assign public address ranges to expose selected services or applications, enabling controlled ingress into the environment.
-Next, configure routing rules for those public endpoints to redirect incoming traffic to third party appliances for inspection before reaching the final destination.
+Next, configure routing rules for those public endpoints to redirect incoming traffic to third-party appliances for inspection before reaching the final destination.
 Firewalls then enforce defined security policies, inspecting traffic and mitigating threats during the process.
 This approach simplifies the deployment of production-grade applications with the networking and security services required in a VPC.

 The following diagram illustrates how to secure your workloads in a VPC using public address ranges.
 First, traffic from the internet enters the VPC through a reserved public address range bound to the VPC.
 The traffic is then routed by the ingress routing table to a security appliance (for example, a firewall or third-party appliance), where it is inspected.
 After inspection, the traffic is forwarded to the protected applications.